kny5/fabacademy_antonio_anaya/docs/assignments/week10.md

-## CNC control system assembly and configuration

-Introduction:

-The GRBL board we have it's a common one used for CNC machines, like small low power laser cutters, small milling machines and vinyl cutters.

-### CNC board
+### CNC GRBL Arduino UNO compatible board

 This is the schematic given by the manufacturer.

-Schematic has some faults in the motor driver silk
+Schematic has some faults in the motor driver silk.

 <img src="../../images/week10/diagram_01.jpg" alt="schematic_01" width=100%/>